actions/runner/docs/adrs/0297-base64-masking-trailing-characters.md

 However, we don't have great coverage for cases where the secret has a string appended to it before it is base64 encoded (i.e.: `base64($pass\n))`).

-Most notably we've seen this as a result of user error where a user accidentially appends a newline or space character before encoding their secret in base64.
+Most notably we've seen this as a result of user error where a user accidentally appends a newline or space character before encoding their secret in base64.

 ## Decision